onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Interpersonality
 > "My language is the sum total of myself." - [Charles S. Peirce](https://www.goodreads.com/quotes/1369470-my-language-is-the-sum-total-of-myself)

-The meaning of life is a good problem to work on

 Reparations should be a form of global subsidy